28 Jul 2014 • BLOG - News

 The Dos and Don’ts of Setting Up an SMTP Server

-While setting up an SMTP server certain Dos and Don’ts have to be kept in mind, otherwise the transfer may not take place properly.
+While setting up an SMTP server, certain dos and don’ts have to be kept in mind – otherwise, the transfer of mail may not take place properly.
 To configure email relaying, all the data must be modified carefully.
 Modern SMTP servers require authentication of clients by credentials before allowing any access.
-This more flexible system is friendly to the mobile users and allows them for having a fixed choice of a configured outbound SMTP server.
+This more flexible system is friendly to mobile users and allows them to have a fixed choice of a configured outbound SMTP server.

 Remote Message Queue Starting is a special feature of SMTP that permits a remote host to start processing of the mail queue on a particular server so that it receives the messages destined to it by sending the ‘Turn’ command.
 This feature when deemed to be insecure; was extended in RFC 1985 with the [ETRN] command, which is more secure as it uses an authentication method based on Domain Name System information.

 [MAIL], [RCPT] and [DATA] commands

 An SMTP transaction mainly consists of three command and reply sequences.
 [MAIL] command is used to establish the return address.
 This is the address to which bounce messages are sent.
 [RCPT] command is used to establish a recipient for the message.
 This command can be issued multiple times but once for each recipient.
 [DATA] consists of a message header and a message body separated by an empty line.
 It is a group of commands.
 The server replies once to the [DATA] command to acknowledge that whether it is ready to receive the text and secondly after the end of data sequence for accepting or rejecting the entire message.
 These sequences should be very carefully prepared while setting up an SMTP server.